Carolina Herrera: Personal life

-In 1968, in Caracas, she married Reinaldo Herrera Guevara, who had inherited the Spanish title The 5th Marquis of Torre Casa in 1962 upon his father's death.
-Reinaldo was the host of Buenos Días, a Venezuelan morning-television news program and the elder son of Don Reinaldo Herrera Uslar, 4th Marquis of Torre Casa, a prominent Venezuelan sugarcane plantation owner, aristocrat and art collector.
-Therefore, by marriage, Carolina held the title The Marquise consort of Torre Casa, until it was retracted in 1992, as Reinaldo had issued no son.
-Her husband is a special-projects editor of Vanity Fair magazine.
+In 1968, in Caracas, she married Reinaldo Herrera Guevara (1933-2025), who had inherited the Spanish title The 5th Marquis of Torre Casa in 1962 upon his father's death.
+Reinaldo was the host of Buenos Días, a Venezuelan morning-television news program.
+By marriage, Carolina held the title The Marquise consort of Torre Casa, until it was retracted in 1992, as Reinaldo had no sons.
+Her husband is a special-projects editor for Vanity Fair magazine.
 Together, they have two daughters, and six grandchildren, including: